Patrick Aloysius Alphonsus McGovern: Bishop of Cheyenne

-On January 19, 1912, McGovern was appointed the fourth bishop of the Diocese of Cheyenne, by Pope Pius X. He received episcopal consecration on April 11, 1912. from Archbishop James Keane, with Bishops Scannel and Philip Garrigan serving as co-consecrators.
+On January 19, 1912, McGovern was appointed the fourth bishop of Cheyenne, by Pope Pius X. He received episcopal consecration at St. Philomena's Cathedral on April 11, 1912. from Archbishop James Keane, with Bishops Scannel and Philip Garrigan serving as co-consecrators.
 McGovern spent his first four months as bishop at a hospital, recovering from surgical treatment for a stomach ailment.

-McGovern was given an honorary doctorate of laws from Creighton University in 1928 and established St. Joseph's Orphanage in Torrington, Wyoming on September 1, 1930.
-McGovern was made an assistant at the pontifical throne in 1937.
+McGovern was given an honorary doctorate of laws from Creighton University in 1928 and established St. Joseph's Orphanage in Torrington, Wyoming, on September 1, 1930.
+The Vatican elevated McGovern to the rank of assistant at the pontifical throne in 1937.

-McGovern suffered a mental health crisis in 1940, requiring ten weeks' hospitalization.
+McGovern suffered a mental health crisis in 1940, requiring ten weeks of hospitalization.
 His self-confessed greatest accomplishment during his tenure was increasing the number of clergy servicing diocese; at the time of his arrival, there were only fourteen priests.
 In 1941, McGovern published History of The Diocese of Cheyenne.

 Death and legacy

 Patrick McGovern died in Cheyenne on November 8, 1951, at age 79.